-- One in three households is a single-person household and we expect this to increase.
+- The two counties have an ageing population, with one in four residents aged 65 years or over.
+In forthcoming years, we expect to see greater numbers of older people living with some form of impairment, many of whom will be living alone and in relative isolation given the rural nature of much of our area. - One in three households is a single-person household and we expect this to increase.
 Living alone is a risk factor associated with loneliness and social isolation, and also has correlations with increased rates of falls, having more medical conditions and smoking. - People living in more deprived areas tend to have lower life expectancy and spend more of their lives in poorer health.
-Latest figures from Government show that there are 19 Lower Super Output Areas (LSOAs) across the two counties that are amongst the 10 per cent most deprived areas in England.
+Latest figures6 from Government show that there are 19 Lower Super Output Areas (LSOAs)7 across the two counties that are amongst the 10 per cent most deprived areas in England.
 These tend to be small neighbourhoods in the more built-up areas such as Worcester, Hereford and Redditch. - While the quality of most housing in the two counties is good, there are a significant number of homes in need of improvement and more than one in ten households experience fuel poverty.
-Single parent households are more likely to live
+Single parent households are more likely to live in